-If you typically use your computer for tasks such as skype, browsing the internet and facebook/social media, viewing videos (and this computer will easily handle UHD/4K!), or even casual gaming, this PC will meet your needs.
+If you typically use your computer for tasks such as skype, browsing the internet and facebook/social media, viewing videos (and this computer will also handle UHD and 4K), or even casual gaming, this PC will meet your needs.

 A common question is ‘how will this computer handle games’?
 While the lack of a dedicated graphics card is not ideal for gamers, the integrated graphics will give decent playability on some recent games if you are happy to keep settings on medium and use lower resolutions to get playable frame rates.

 If you are a more serious gamer, don’t discount the M32CD completely yet.
 This base computer can be upgraded to yield an overall cost-effective gaming computer, which a lot of people have done.